dmtrmrv/portfolio-toolkit/trunk/README.txt

 Tags: portfolio, post type, cpt
 Requires at least: 3.9.0
 Tested up to: 4.2
-Stable tag: 1.0.0
+Stable tag: 0.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Add portfolio functionality to your website.
+Adds portfolio functionality to your website.

 == Description ==

 Portfolio Toolkit adds 'portfolio' post type with two taxonomies (Category and Tag).
 It also adds metabox with three fields: 'Client', 'Date' and 'URL'.
 Data from that metabox can be later used within your theme templates.

 Built with WordPress Plugin Boilerplate.
+Follows WordPress coding and documentation standards.

 == Installation ==